Our 2022 Scholars

 1. What advice would you share with your freshman self?

-The advice I would share with my freshman self is to not be afraid to communicate to seek resources.
-School has a plethora of resources and connections, whether you need support with your coursework, financial aid, medical accommodations, or career.
-Connecting with the respective school counselors to find out about resources has enabled me to receive extra support where needed and worry less about any external challenges, greatly enhancing my education experience.
+The advice I would share with my freshman self is to seek out others for resources and networking opportunities.
+Connecting with the school counselors has enabled me to receive extra support about any external challenges, greatly enhancing my education experience.
+Additionally, I would tell my freshman self to attend school events/conferences of interest to network with like-minded peers and people in the industry.

 1. Why did you choose your major?